 More about sinking crawl spaces.

-When the soils underneath slab floors settle or are washed away, the floor itself will begin to sag.
-Likewise, when the soils underneath a concrete floor expand, the slab will begin to lift upwards.
+When the soils underneath slab floors settle or are washed away, the floor will begin to sag.
+Likewise, when the soil underneath a concrete floor expands, the slab will lift upwards.

 Either way, the movement of concrete floors can lead to cracks along drywall and the floor itself.